A Business Association dedicated to enhancing the promotion of US-Turkish Commercial, Defense, Technology and Cultural Relations.

 Howard Garrett Beasey is the President and Chief Executive Officer of the American-Turkish Council, a bilateral, non-profit organization dedicated to the strengthening of U.S.-Turkish trade, investment, defense and cultural relations, and to the promotion of awareness and understanding of U.S.-Turkish issues.

 Howard G. Beasey is an Iraq and Afghanistan war veteran and retired United States Marine.
-Enlisting in the Marine Corps in 1993 and was commissioned a Second Lieutenant in August 2000, having completed his undergraduate education at North Carolina State University.
-For more than two decades Mr. Beasey served as an infantry man, combat engineer platoon and company commander.
+Enlisting in the Marine Corps in 1993 and was commissioned a Second Lieutenant in August 2000, after having completed his undergraduate education at North Carolina State University.
+For more than two decades Mr. Beasey served his country honorably.

-Fatih Orhan is the Director of Programs and Membership Development at the American-Turkish Council (ATC) in Washington, DC and has more than 5 years of experience in project/program and financial management.
+Fatih Orhan is the Executive Director at the American-Turkish Council (ATC) in Washington, DC and has more than 5 years of experience in project/program and financial management.
 He was born and raised in Ankara, Turkey and attended Baskent University.
 After earning his bachelor’s degree in Mechanical Engineering, he moved to Washington, DC to pursue his MBA and Masters in Project Management degrees at Keller Graduate School of Management of Devry University in 2008.
 He completed both of his Master’s with distinction.

 Fatih joined ATC in 2011 as a Financial and Business Analyst and promoted to the Director of Finance in 2013.
 Prior to joining ATC, Fatih completed two engineering internships at Tusas Aerospace Industries (TAI) and Turk Traktor in Ankara.
 He also worked as an IT Helpdesk Technician while earning his master's degree in VA.